 Monopole in Potts Point is a small space (so watch your elbows), but it’s still generous on flavours and ideas.

-It’s the new venture for Brent Savage and Nick Hildebrandt, the creative forces behind the brilliant, two-hatted Bentley restaurant in Surry Hills.
+It’s the new venture for Brent Savage, Nick Hildebrandt and Glen Goodwin, the creative forces behind the brilliant, two-hatted Bentley restaurant in Surry Hills.
 Last week, Monopole opened in the old Sailor’s Thai site; into this narrow Tetris block of a location, its owners have packed in an impressive amount.
 The main attraction is a long bar that borders the open kitchen – this is where all the best seats are (keep your elbows in check, though, as you have to sit snug and close to your neighbouring diners).

 Here, you get to see the flash and fire of the kitchen – every choreographed squeeze and swirl of ingredients as they hit the plate; hazelnut, briskly grated, showers over grilled scampi like a small-scale dust storm; then there’s the slumber-like lag of ricotta as it’s pushed out of a bag onto lamb shoulder; or you can hear the gritty scrape of frozen sour cherry and yogurt, as the whiskey chocolate mousse dessert is prepared.